Hotel Oloffson: Beginning

-The head of a prestigious and influential family in Port-au-Prince, Tirésias Simon Sam was president of Haiti from 1896 to 1902.
-The mansion was built by Tirésias's son, Demosthenes Simon Sam.
-The Sams lived in the mansion until 1915, when their cousin Vilbrun Guillaume Sam was selected from among a group of powerful politicians to assume the post of president, the fifth president in five years.
-Guillaume would be president for a scant five months.
-Sam had acted harshly against his political opponents, particularly the better educated and wealthier mulatto population.
-The epitome of his repressive measures came on July 27, 1915, when he ordered the execution of 167 political prisoners, including former president Oreste Zamor, who was being held in a Port-au-Prince jail.
-This infuriated the population, which rose up against Sam's government as soon as news of the executions reached them.
-Sam fled to the French embassy, where he received asylum before being torn to pieces by an angry mob.
-United States President Woodrow Wilson, concerned that the Haitian government might be seized by Rosalvo Bobo, who was thought to be sympathetic to the Germans, ordered the United States Marine Corps to seize Port-au-Prince.
+The building was constructed in 1887 as a private mansion, based on plans by a French architect named Lefèvre.
+It was built for the prestigious Sam family of Port-au-Prince, headed by Tirésias Simon Sam who was president of Haiti from 1896 to 1902.
+The mansion was commissioned by Tirésias's son, Demosthenes Simon Sam.
+The Sams lived in the mansion until 1915, when their cousin Vilbrun Guillaume Sam was selected to assume the post of president, the fifth president in five years.
+Guillaume would be president for a scant five months before he was executed by an angry mob.
+In the resulting power vacuum, U.S. President Woodrow Wilson – concerned about a Haitian coup by Rosalvo Bobo who was thought to be sympathetic to the Germans – ordered the United States Marine Corps to seize Port-au-Prince.
 The occupation would eventually extend to the entire nation of Haiti.
-The Sam mansion was used as a US military hospital for the duration of the occupation.
+The mansion was leased by the Sam family to the Marine Corp as a military hospital for the duration of the occupation from 1915 to 1934.